The best pilots are masters of minimalism who rely less on equipment and more on their brains, but such pilots are rare.

 I was introduced to ultralight flying in 2010, while reporting a story about paragliding with birds of prey in Pokhara, Nepal.
 When I returned to the States, I learned to fly with Pennsylvania Paragliding and Super Fly Paragliding.
 In 2011, I received my P2 paraglider pilot rating.

 That winter, when the weather became too cold to paraglide, I took an introductory flight at Freeway Airport in Bowie, Maryland.
 This proved to be a very expensive decision.
 I began training for my pilot's license shortly afterward, sold my paragliding gear, and eventually passed my private pilot checkride in August 2013.

 In the summer of 2014, I joined the Goddard Flying Club by purchasing a share of a 1998 Cessna 172.
 I put about 150 hours on the plane and received my instrument rating in it before selling my share.

-I currently own a 1947 Luscombe 8E, a vintage taildragger that has taught me much more than I could have ever imagined.
+For about four years, I owned a 1947 Luscombe 8E, a vintage taildragger that taught me more than I could have ever imagined.